September 07, 2020

 The odor-absorbing properties of used coffee grounds mean that they work wonders in lots of different smelly situations… including the stinkiest shoes!
 Simply fill up a pair of socks or nylon tights with dried used grounds, and leave them inside the shoe for a night or two.

 Thanks to their abrasiveness, used coffee grounds are great at removing dead skin cells without causing itchy irritations.
 Forget about your store-bought scrub or exfoliator!
 Rub the grounds in the shower and wash them off with cold water.
-Why not top it up with our coffee soap bar?

 Whether you keep worms to feed your pets or for fishing, used coffee grounds can help keep their farm moist.
 Plus, worms love them (can you blame them?), which means that they’ll eat them and grow bigger and faster!